nickmvincent/cmpt419_fall2025/talk/talk-as-marp.md

 Each level is a prerequisite for the next

-Higher level not strickly better.
+Higher level not strictly better.
 But!

 By evaluating your sim using this framework:
 - Easier way to think about background epistemology